Tuesday, February 23, 2010

 The report said that high blood pressure could be reduced by as much as 22 percent by taking simple steps including reducing salt in the diet, eating more fruits and vegetables.

-Healthy lifestyle habits for preventing and controlling high blood pressure.- Reducing Salt and Sodium in Your Diet.
+- Reducing Salt and Sodium in Your Diet.

 - Maintaining a Healthy Weight.